usgin/cushions/readme.md

 - [I have a 64-bit system (most AZGS employees)](http://nodejs.org/dist/v0.10.20/x64/node-v0.10.20-x64.msi)
 - [I have a 32-bit system](http://nodejs.org/dist/v0.10.20/node-v0.10.20-x86.msi)

 Just download and run the installer.
-It will put some icons on your desktop that you'll need later to launch this application.
+You can verify that it worked by opening a command prompt and typing `node`.
+If there are no errors and the prompt changes to a `>`, then it worked.

 ### CouchDB

 You can find an installer package at https://couchdb.apache.org/#download that is appropriate for your computer.
 After clicking one of the links, it will ask you to choose a "mirror", but you should just take the first one that it suggests for you.
 For our Windows users, this will get you an `.exe` file that you can execute to install CouchDB.

+During installation, choose the default options to run CouchDB as a service, and to start the service automatically.
+Once the installation is complete, you can verify that it installed correctly by pointing your web browser to http://localhost:5984/_utils.

 You can also install these pre-requisites in other ways (Homebrew or apt-get, or whatever), as long as you know how to use them properly.